-The idea of it is pretty simple but what are you going to do if you or your guest is injured while on an Airbnb property?
-There are definitely some liability issues behind the house sharing company that can leave you in a bad situation.
-If you are injured while staying at an Airbnb you might find it hard to recover the monetary damages you deserve from the property owner or Airbnb company.
+The idea of it is pretty simple but what are you going to do if you or your guest is injured while on an AirBnb property?
+There are definitely some premises liability elements behind the house-sharing company that can leave you in a bad situation.
+If you are injured while staying at an Airbnb you might find it hard to recover the monetary damages you deserve from the property owner or AirBnb company.

 When you are staying at a hotel the liable party is more clear.
-The hotel failed at providing you with a safe environment which subsequently caused your injury.
+The hotel was ineffective at providing you with a safe environment which subsequently was the reason for your injury.
 The hotel would obviously be responsible.
-However when dealing with an Airbnb or room sharing company you may be dealing with up to three different parties.
-The Airbnb or room sharing company, the owner of the property or the landlord if the person you rented from is renting the space.
+However, when dealing with an AirBnB or sharing-a-room company you may be dealing with up to three different parties.
+The Airbnb or sharing-a-room company, the owner of the property, or the landlord if the person you are renting from is renting the space.

-Most would assume the homeowner would be the responsible party because the injury or accident happened on their property.
+Most would assume the homeowner would be the responsible party because the injury or accident took place on their property.
 This would be true if the homeowner misrepresented their property on the site.
 They could have made the property appear more than it actually is.
-Or even if the homeowner failed to tell the renter of any dangers the home may have.
+Or even if the homeowner was not able to tell the renter of any dangers the home may have.

-However most insurance companies have clauses in their policies that state they will not cover the property or individuals involved if the property is being used for profit.
-Same for a renter who rents out their rented property.
-It is unlikely their insurance will cover any claims made for more information on Airbnb liability claims.
+However, most insurance companies have clauses in their policies that state they will not cover the property or individuals involved if the property is being for-profit use.
+Same for a renter who rents out their property.
+It is unlikely their insurance will cover any claims made for more information on AirBnb liability claims.

 If you or someone you love had injuries or died during their Airbnb stay, let our best personal injury lawyer, Roxell Richards help you.
 Our firm has extensive experience successfully handling a wide range of personal injury cases.
 Our Houston AirBnB accident lawyer, Atty.
 Roxell Richards will help you with the claim.